MicrosoftDocs/dynamics365smb-docs/business-central/ad-hoc-analysis-sustainability.md

 To analyze your average emissions by category, follow these steps:

-1. Open the [Sustainability Ledger Entries](https://businesscentral.dynamics.com/?page=6220) list and turn on analysis mode.
+1. Open the [Sustainability Ledger Entries](https://businesscentral.dynamics.com/?page=6220) page and turn on analysis mode.
 1. Go to the **Columns** menu and remove all columns (select the box next to the **Search** field).
 1. Turn on **Pivot** mode (located directly above the **Search** field).
 1. Drag the **Account Category** and **Account Name** fields to the **Row Groups** area.
 Drag the fields in that order.